-The : Custodian of Re ecords shall ensure that email messages are retained and recover able as outl ined in the Recor ds Maii ntena nce and Rel ease F Policy.
+The Custodian of Records shall ensure that email messages are retained and recoverable as outlined in the Records Maintenance and Release Policy.

 Administrative Communications

 This policy sets forth the manner in which the Department communicates significant changes to its membership, such as promotions, transfers, hiring and appointment of new members, separations, individual and group awards and commendations, or other changes in status.
 This policy also provides guidelines for the professional handling of electronic and non-electronic administrative communications from the Department.